• Skip to primary navigation

 browning pork chops in fry pan

-• While pork is browning, slice one medium onion and one green pepper.
-Also, crush 1 clove of garlic.
-For the two pork chop version, you only need half the pepper and onion.
+• While the pork is browning, optionally slice one medium onion and one green pepper.
+And crush 1 clove of garlic.
+For the two pork chop versions, you only need half the pepper and onion.

 chopped onion and pepper on wooden board